MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-great-expectations.md

 ms.topic: tutorial
 ms.custom: build-2023
 ms.date: 11/14/2023
+#Customer intent: As a data scientist, I want to validate my data to ensure it meets my expectations.
 ---

 # Tutorial: Use Great Expectations (GX) to validate Power BI semantic models

-This tutorial illustrates how to use SemPy together with [Great Expectations](https://greatexpectations.io/) (GX) to perform data validation on Power BI semantic models.
+In this tutorial, you'll learn how to use SemPy together with [Great Expectations](https://greatexpectations.io/) (GX) to perform data validation on Power BI semantic models.

-In this tutorial, you learn how to:
+This tutorial shows you how to:

 - Apply Great Expectation's Fabric Data Source (built on semantic link) to validate constraints on datasets in your Fabric workspace.
     - Configure a GX Data Context, Data Assets, and Expectations.